polkadot-developers/knowledgebase/current/advanced/block-import.md

-An example of this wrapping is the [`PowBlockImport`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_consensus_pow/struct.PowBlockImport.html) which holds a reference to another type that is also `BlockImport`.
+An example of this wrapping is the [`PowBlockImport`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_consensus_pow/struct.PowBlockImport.html) which holds a reference to another type that also implements `BlockImport`.
 This allows the PoW consensus engine to do it's own import-related bookkeeping and then pass the block to the nested `BlockImport`, probably the client.
 This pattern is also demonstrated in the [`AuraBlockImport`](https://substrate.dev/rustdocs/v2.0.0-alpha.8/sc_consensus_aura/struct.AuraBlockImport.html),